Ansøg om midler

 Eligibility

 The applicant must hold a PhD degree and should be employed with a primary affiliation (at least 80 %) as postdoctoral researcher, (senior) scientist, assistant professor, associate professor, professor, or academic technical staff (“AC-TAP”) at a university or other not-for-profit research institution in Denmark.
-The applicant should have a documented interest in instrument and/or method development and significant expertise relevant for the project at a level commensurate with the applicant’s career stage.
+The applicant should have a documented interest in instrument and/or method development and significant expertise relevant for the project at a level corresponding with the applicant’s career stage

 Funding